Spark Streaming Tutorial for Beginners

 d) Advanced analytics like machine learning and interactive SQL

 Spark interoperability extends to rich libraries like MLlib (machine learning), SQL, DataFrames, and GraphX.
-RDDs generated by DStreams can be converted to DataFrames and queried with SQL.
+RDDs generated by DStreams can convert to DataFrames and query with SQL.

-Machine learning models generated offline with MLlib can applied on streaming data.
+Machine learning models generated offline with MLlib can apply to streaming data.

 Spark Streaming’s ability to batch data and leverage the Spark engine leads to almost higher throughput to other streaming systems.
 Spark Streaming can achieve latencies as low as a few hundred milliseconds.